VersionLens/omegapoint.versionlens.com/slides/pascal.md

 A Scope for changes should consist of:
-1. A whitelist of what can be changed <!-- .element: class="fragment" -->
+1. A whitelist of what is allowed to be changed <!-- .element: class="fragment" -->
 1. Guidance examples for how changes should be made <!-- .element: class="fragment" -->